How to remove your information from people-finder sites

 Use a personal data removal tool

 You can also use personal data removal tools like Incogni.
 Incogni sends information removal requests to 180+ data brokers.
-This tool helps you save significant time in your efforts to keep your information private.
+This tool helps you remove your information from the internet and saves significant time in your efforts to keep your privacy.
 Consider the Incogni-NordVPN bundle deal to up your privacy game even more.